-Pittsburg has charming establishments run by innkeeper owners, including The Holman House, Lavender Mermaid, and Oak Manor B&B and Pine Grove Cottages.
+Pittsburg has charming establishments run by innkeeper owners, including Efurd Homestead, Lavender Mermaid, and Oak Manor B&B and Pine Grove Cottages.

 Vineyards, Wineries & Brewery

 Anvil Brewing located in the newly renovated and historic Feed and Seed building which is also a restaurant, dance hall, and offers plenty of space for special events.
-Local wineries offer day winemaking tours and tasting, including Los Pinos Ranch Vineyards & Restaurant, and St. Rose Vineyard and Winery.
+Local winery offers tours, tastings and music, including Los Pinos Ranch Vineyards & Restaurant.
 Camp County can definitely be an adventure for your taste buds.